beyond-all-reason/teiserver/README.md

 - Integration with Discord/other services

 ### Contributing
-All contributors are welcome; if you spot an issue or bug with it message me directly on the discord or open an issue in github.
+All contributors are welcome; if you spot an issue or bug with it message me directly on the BAR discord or open an issue in github.